 Make sure you are receiving an easily understood chair warranty that will provide replacement chairs free of cost to you in case of problem.
 Be particularly careful of a requirement that your church pay for the shipping of the defective chair and the replacement.
 This game assures the chair provider you’ll never exercise your warranty, as it would be more expensive to ship the defective chair than to simply replace it.
 A good warranty provides a chair frame lifetime warranty, workmanship warranty of 25 years and 10 years on foam and fabric.

 Limit your purchases to established chair providers with proven long term reputations for sourcing quality products, service, and integrity.
-Check their financial backgrounds to see if there are prior bankruptcies, financial improprieties or failure to deliver paid-for products.
-Be particularly wary of stocking warehouses providing discount chairs as their business model is based upon acquiring the cheapest chairs possible for resale.
+Check their financial backgrounds to see if there are prior bankruptcies, lawsuits, financial improprieties or failure to deliver paid-for products.
+Find out how long they have been in business.
+Be particularly wary of stocking warehouses providing discount chairs, as their business model is based upon acquiring the cheapest chairs possible for resale.

 Avoid these Dangers